seveas/python-prctl/docs/index.rst

   :func:`set_pdeathsig`.

 .. function:: set_ptracer(pid)
-.. versionadded:: 1.3 This is an ubuntu specific call, appearing as of Ubuntu 10.10

   Sets the top of the process tree that is allowed to use :func:`PTRACE` on the calling process, assuming other requirements are met (matching uid, wasn't setuid, etc).
 Use pid 0 to disallow all processes.
 For more details, see :file:`/etc/sysctl.d/10-ptrace.conf`.

+  This is an ubuntu specific extension, appearing as of Ubuntu 10.10

 .. function:: get_ptracer(pid)
-.. versionadded:: 1.3 This is an ubuntu specific call, appearing as of Ubuntu 10.10

   Returns the top of the process tree that is allowed to use :func:`PTRACE` on the calling process.
 See :func:`set_ptracer`.

+  This is an ubuntu specific extension, appearing as of Ubuntu 10.10

 .. function:: set_seccomp(mode)